HyeonTae/luma/capsule/README.md

 ``$ export PYTHONPATH=$PYTHONPATH:$JIRI_ROOT/release/projects/luma_third_party/AndroidViewClient/``

-### Facebook Login
+### Facebook/Google Login

-Capsule automate Facebook logins to allow the crawler to get through login procedures.
-If the Facebook app is installed on the device and logged into an account, Capsule will prioritize clicking on a Facebook login button.
+Capsule automates Facebook and Google logins to allow the crawler to get through login procedures.
+Capsule prioritizes clicking on Facebook or Google login buttons, so installing/logging into Facebook and logging into a Google account allows the program to get beyond login screens.

 ## Contributors